Generic name: ranolazine [ ra-NOE-la-zeen ]

 What is ranolazine?

-Ranolazine is used to treat chronic angina (chest pain).
+Ranolazine is used in adults to treat chronic angina (chest pain).
 Ranolazine is not for use during an acute (emergency) attack of angina.

 Ranolazine may also be used for purposes not listed in this medication guide.